petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/configuring-a-password-policy.md

 ## Using the Properties File

-A new custom password policy can be created via the [`portal-ext.properties`](../../installation-and-upgrades/reference/portal-properties.md) file during initial setup of a new Liferay instance.
+During the initial setup of your Liferay instance, you can create a custom password policy using the [`portal-ext.properties`](../../installation-and-upgrades/reference/portal-properties.md) file.
 Add the properties and values you want to customize into the file.
 Make sure to add a name for the custom password policy.

 For example, if you wanted to have a custom password policy that required a minimum length, numbers, symbols you might have these values set: